hmlewis-astro/mta_analysis/final_pres/final_writeup.md

 ### Data

 #### Heat data
 Satellite imagery of New York City (with <1% cloud cover) was captured during Summer 2018 by the NASA Landsat 8 satellite.
-This image, downloaded from [Earth Explorer](https://earthexplorer.usgs.gov/), captured a roughly 185 km by 180 km image of the land area in 11 spectral bands (file size ~70 MB); for each image pixel, brightness measurements in multiple bands can be combined (via known relations) to derive precise land temperature measurements.
+This image, downloaded from [Earth Explorer](https://earthexplorer.usgs.gov/), captured a roughly 185 km by 180 km (114 mi by 112 mi) image of the land area in 11 spectral bands (file size ~70 MB); for each image pixel, brightness measurements in multiple bands can be combined (via known relations; see Algorithms section below) to derive precise land temperature measurements.
 Surface temperatures can be estimated with 30 meter spatial resolution.

 #### Crowd-size data
 The MTA publishes weekly turnstile data that provides transit ridership as measured by turnstile entries and exits, with readings taken approximately every 4 hours.
 Though data is available going back to 2010, the database utilized here contains ridership data only for the year of 2018 (to correspond with the captured satellite imagery; ~10.3M rows, file size ~800 MB).
+Geolocations (i.e., latitude, longitude coordinates) for most MTA stations are collected from a publicly available [datafile](https://github.com/chriswhong/nycturnstiles/blob/master/geocoded.csv), though some stations were added by-hand to the [file available in this repo](https://github.com/hmlewis-astro/mta_analysis/blob/main/geocoded.csv).

 ### Algorithms

+#### Cleaning & EDA

+#### Aggregation

+#### Visualization

 ### Tools